willscott/gosendmail/README.md

 involve compromise of the publicly connected server, motivating a design minimizing trust in the front server.

-GoSendmail is an originating mail transfer agent for such a threat model.
+GoSendmail is an originating mail transfer agent for this threat model.

-It is designed as a counterpoint to e.g.
+It is designed as a counterpoint to [maildiranasaurus](https://github.com/flashmob/maildiranasaurus), which receives email on a semi-trusted server.
-[maildiranasaurus](https://github.com/flashmob/maildiranasaurus), which
-would receive mail on such semi-trusted server.

 Features
 ---